Ayush-Pekamwar/BHP/README.md

 3. **Model Selection**:
    - K-fold cross-validation.
    - Hyperparameter tuning using GridSearchCV.
-   - Selecting the best-performing model (e.g., LightGBM).
+   - Selecting the best-performing model.

 4. **Deployment**:
    - Exported the model using Pickle.